Cancer Patient Coordinator

 A patient coordinator helps patients through their cancer journey, providing assistance before, during and after a diagnosis.
 He or she may assist patients in locating resources to help find or pay for treatment, provide guidance on how to talk to children about cancer, or offer advice and products for managing side effects of treatment, among many other things.

-What kind of training does a patient navigator have?
+What kind of training does a patient coordinator have?

 A patient coordinator may have professional medical, legal, financial, or administrative experience, or have personal experiences with a cancer diagnosis and want to help others in similar situations.